dsasacramento/dsasacramento.github.io/_pages/committees.md

 ### Electoral Committee

-We're working to bring socialists into office.
-Help us elect our endorsed candidate Dr. Flo for mayor of Sacramento.
+We're fighting for the working class at the ballot box.
+In 2024, help us elect our endorsed candidate Dr. Flo for mayor of Sacramento, and help us fight to pass Prop 33 and Prop 5 to expand rent control and affordable housing projects in California.

 * Co-Chair(s): TBA